Uncategorized

 • Global Reach: Bot farms operate worldwide, with servers in places like China or Eastern Europe, making them hard to track.
 They cycle through IP addresses to dodge detection.

-• Algorithm Manipulation: App stores rank apps based on “download velocity” (how fast downloads grow) and “user engagement.”
-Bots spike velocity by downloading in bulk, often over a few days, to mimic a viral hit.
+• Algorithm Manipulation: App stores rank apps based on download velocity (how fast downloads grow) and user engagement.
+Bots spike velocity by downloading in bulk, often over a few days, falsely mimicking the behavior of engaged app consumers.

 Apple and Google aren’t clueless—they’ve got AI to spot suspicious patterns—but bot farms evolve fast, staying one step ahead.
 It’s cat-and-mouse, and the mice are crafty.